fitnr/everylotbot/README.md

 > sqlite3 baltimore.db "CREATE INDEX i ON lots (id);"
 > sqlite3 baltimore.db "DELETE FROM lots WHERE id = '' OR id IS NULL;"
 > sqlite3 baltimore.db "DROP TABLE geometry_columns; DROP TABLE spatial_ref_sys; VACUUM;"

+# download the repo and install it
+> git clone git@github.com:fitnr/everylotbot.git
+> cd everylotbot; python setup.py install

+# 'search_format' controls how address will be used to search google.
+# 'print_format' controls how the address will be printed in the tweet

 > everylot everylotbaltimore baltimore.db --search_format "{address}, Baltimore, MD" --print_format "{address}"
 ````